How To Create An Index In PostgreSQL

 EXPLAIN ANALYZE SELECT * FROM users WHERE name ='User2677';

-In the above query, the EXPLAIN ANALYZE is a PostgreSQL command that shows how the database query planner executes the query and it shows the information about the actual query execution time.
+In the above query, the EXPLAIN ANALYZE is a PostgreSQL command that shows how the database query planner executes the query, providing information about the actual query execution time.

-Use the EXPLAIN ANALYZE command before the query to get the actual execution time of that query in human-readable format.
-It also shows information about the indexes etc.
+Use the EXPLAIN ANALYZE command before the query to get the actual execution time of that query in a human-readable format.
+It also shows information about the indexes, etc.

-As you can see when searching User2677 in the table it performs Seq Scan (which is a sequential scan) in a parallel way and the execution time is 77.075 ms.
+As you can see when searching for User2677 in the table, it performs a sequential scan (Seq Scan) in parallel, and the execution time is 77.075 ms.

-Now create an index named ‘idx_users’ using the below code.
+Now, create an index named ‘idx_users’ using the code below.

 CREATE INDEX IF NOT EXISTS idx_users ON users(name);

-Again perform the same search for User2677 using the below query.
+Again, perform the exact search for User2677 using the below query.

 EXPLAIN ANALYZE SELECT * FROM users WHERE name ='User2677';

-This time query planner uses the index idx_users as you can see in the above output, and the total execution time is 0.113 ms which is a huge difference from the earlier execution time of 77.075 ms.
+This time, the query planner utilizes the index idx_users, as shown in the above output, and the total execution time is 0.113 ms, representing a significant improvement over the earlier execution time of 77.075 ms.

-Remember, if you perform the query on smaller data, it may not use the created index instead it uses the sequential scan because it is more efficient on the smaller data.
+Remember, if you perform the query on smaller data, it may not utilize the created index; instead, it uses a sequential scan because it is more efficient for smaller datasets.

 Conclusion

-In this PostgreSQL tutorial, you have learned how to create an index if not exist in PostgreSQL with proper syntax and examples.
-You also learned how to view the actual execution time and which index is used to scan the table data using the command EXPLAIN ANALYZE.
+In this PostgreSQL tutorial, you have learned how to create an index in PostgreSQL with proper syntax and examples.
+You also learned how to view the actual execution time and which index is used to scan the table data using the EXPLAIN ANALYZE command.

 You may also read: